diaDevCoder/diaDevCoder/README.md

 ## 🚀 **About Me**
 - 👀 Passionate about **coding**, rhythm of **music** and **gaming!**
 - 👩🏾‍💻 Over **4 years of experience** in building web apps, APIs, and innovative solutions.
-- 🎯 Currently exploring **Flutter** to learn how mobile enviroment works.
+- 🎯 Learning **AI/ML** to understand its role in enhancing decision-making and automation in diverse environments.
 - 🧑‍🏫 I also enjoy **training people** to code and solve real-world problems.

 ---